 Abuse of narcotic medications defined as taking more than the prescribed amount and although all addicts are abusers, not all abuse is done by addicts (i.e. one time use of someone else's medication for recreational purposes).

-Many patients fall into the trap of assuming that if a medication is prescribed by a physician it is therefore safe to take.
+Many people assume that if a medication is prescribed by a physician it is safe to take.
 Physicians themselves often are responding to a request by a patient to get a prescription to relieve their symptoms.
-The process often starts off innocent enough, but then spirals into a never ending circle.
+The process often starts off innocent enough, but then spirals into a downward cycle of overuse and dependence, with the potential to get worse.

 Narcotic medications work in a very similar manner to heroin, and even bind to the same receptor (the Mu receptor) in the brain.
 Our bodies make our own narcotic-like molecules (endogenous endorphins) that can bring about a feeling of well-being.
 An example of this is the "runners high" that people get after a hard workout.